Book Corner: The King’s Jewel by Elizabeth Chadwick

 Gundrada and William also had a daughter, Edith, who married Gerard de Gournay, son of the lord of Gournay-en-Bray.
 Gerard also supported William II Rufus against Duke Robert and took part in the Crusade of 1096.
 Edith later accompanied him on pilgrimage back to Jerusalem, sometime after 1104, where he died.
 Gerard was succeeded by their son, Hugh de Gournay, whose daughter Gundreda would be the mother of Roger de Mowbray.
 Edith then married Drew de Monchy, with whom she had a son, Drew the Younger.

 William de Warenne was created earl of Surrey shortly before his death in 1088; after he had helped William II to suppress a revolt led by Bishop Odo of Bayeux.
-De Warenne was wounded during the fighting and died a short time later.
+De Warenne was wounded in the leg during the fighting and was taken to Lewes Priory where he died a short time later.

 69111381_130412146348